ppazosmouro/Energy/README.md

 # Energy
-Custom theme, adapted from a Figma design.
+Custom WordPress theme adapted from a Figma design.